 While many international companies claim that they comply with Australian Standard the onus is on the purchaser/importer of the equipment to ensure it complies.
 We have seen many installations where machines do not comply but the owner simply says that the manufacture assured them it does.
 Unfortunately this argument will not stand up in court if an accident occurs.

-So while it may seem like an attractive proposition to purchase a cheap imported machine please ensure you consider the questions below.
+While it may seem like an attractive proposition to purchase imported machinery please ensure you consider the questions below.

 Is there a locally produced alternative?

 Does the machine comply with AS 4024.1 – Safeguarding of machinery and plant and AS/NZS 3000 – wiring rules?
 If you are unsure you can employ an expert to assess and advise.

 What is the cost to make the machine compliant?

 Is the manufacturer providing a performance and reliability guarantee?

 Do you have local support for preventative maintenance and breakdown assistance?

 Are there import duties and transportation costs which need to be considered?

 Where do you purchase spare parts and how long will it take to receive them?

 Can you contact the manufacturer during production hours if assistance is needed?